MLanguage/mlang/README.md

 to build the compiler.

 The interpreter and the C backend in `examples/dgfip_c/` should be usable straight away, as the C compiler was installed for Opam.
-Mlang result are tested on GCC and Clang, the latter being preferred if available.
+Mlang results are tested on GCC and Clang, the latter being preferred if available.
 ## Usage